davidtwco/rfcs/text/0000-build-std.md

 `--print target-modifiers` flag which will print all of the flags treated as target modifiers (e.g. one flag per line, like `-Zretpoline`).
-If changing a profile setting would result in one of these flags being emitted by Cargo, then it is known that a target modifier has changed and would no longer match the pre-built standard library.
+If changing a profile setting would result in one of these flags being emitted by Cargo, then a target modifier has changed and would no longer match the pre-built standard library.

 Standard library crates will be built using the configuration of the current profile defined in the standard library's workspace.
 For example, if building in